Aldyn-ool Sevek

+Life

 Sevek was from Mogur Aksi, a remote village in the Tuvan mountains.
 He was an accomplished master of khöömei (хөөмей), especially The Dag (mountain) Kargyraa style, for which he is a household name in the world of throat singing.
 His unique style is instantly recognizable on recordings, and despite many attempts, no-one has been able to successfully reproduce his sound.
 For a time, he performed with the group Yat-Kha.
 Sevek won the Grand Prize at the International Symposium of Throat-Singing.

-Sevek died of throat cancer on the 11th September 2011.
+Sevek died of throat cancer on 11 September 2011.